skrattaren/apf.rst/apf.rst

 - [p.
 178/128] "'Worried, eh?
 Feeling a bit Avis Domestica?
 Cluck-cluck?'"

-  Actually, the Latin name for 'chicken' is "`Gallus Domesticus`_" – even though 'avis' by itself does mean 'bird'.
+  Actually, the Latin name for 'chicken' is **Gallus Domesticus** – even though 'avis' by itself does mean 'bird'.

 - [p.
 178/129] "He caught a glimpse of a circle of damp sand, covered with